 Buddhism emphasizes experience as a basis for learning and transformation.
 Different forms of daily mindfulness practices and meditation are designed to help participants form the foundation for their peace and justice work.
 The teaching methodology combines learning through experiential learning activities, discussion, skill building and spiritual practices.
 Experiential learning activities help participants move beyond the intellectual and informational levels to a more holistic model, in which participants use head, heart, hands, and spirit (intellectual, emotional, kinesthetic, and spiritual modalities) in the learning process.
 Learning methods include small group discussions, role-plays, group challenges, audio-video and visual aids, exposure trips to witness from real situations, and daily meditation, mindfulness practices and yoga.

 Faculty for the program include international teachers and activists with years of experience in engaged Buddhism and their specific fields.
 Ouyporn Khuankaew and Ginger Norwood, co-founders of IWP, will be guiding instructors for the course.
-Invited faculty include: Dr. Kathryn Norsworthy, Phra Paisal Visalo, Dhammananda Bhikkuni, Roshi Joan Halifax, Dr. Varaporn Chamsanit, Maia Duerr, Dr. Becky Thompson, and Anchalee Karutach.
+Invited faculty include: Dr. Kathryn Norsworthy, Phra Paisal Visalo, Dhammananda Bhikkuni, Maia Duerr, Jeyanthy Siva, and Anchalee Karutach.
 Click on each name for a short biography and/or link to her/his work.

-Applications are accepted on a rolling basis.
-Applications need to be received by May 1, 2013 to be considered for this year’s program.
+Applications are accepted on a rolling basis and early application is encouraged.
+Applications need to be received by April 1, 2016 to be considered for this year’s program.